Local Pub Guide

 - Royal Oak Inn

-Stylish, roadside former coaching inn, on road east out of town.
-Splendid tap room resplendent with oak panelling and old school photographs; separate lounge bar.
+Stylish former coaching inn on road east out of town.
+Splendid tap room resplendent with oak panelling and a separate lounge bar that also serves as a dining room.
+The new management has added Tirril beers to their range.
+Prices reflect standards.

 - Tufton Arms Hotel